department-of-veterans-affairs/va.gov-team/platform/information-architecture/ia-reviews/my-health-secure-messaging.md

 ## <a name="notes">Additional Notes/Recommendations</notes>
 ### Required:
 * Confirm H1s for each view with Sitewide Content.
 * The core URLs are provided in this doc.
-Engineers will determine final URLs with parameters and will notify Sitewide IA of those parameters.
+Engineers will determine URLs of sub-pages - sub-directories or parameters.
+Please let Sitewide IA know the URLs of additional pages.
 * Have accessibility review next design iteration and coded prototype before moving to staging.
 ### Recommended:
 * Test landing page on messages home to determine usefulness of content.